 The impact of NFV

-There are prediction (e.g. by Northstream) for a breakthrough and strong growth in NFV activities in 2017.
+There are predictions (e.g. by Northstream) for a breakthrough and strong growth in NFV activities in 2017.
 It seems that the hype is phase over and it is time for NFV to really take off.
 If the prediction is correct, Product Managers should analyze how it affects their product.
 Product Managers should ask whether it is an opportunity or a threat, whether their product should be adapted for NFV and take the required measures to benefit from this change.